To Judge

 When you go to judge people, there are different types.
 The one you truly hate the most, however, is the sobber (さば).
 "The Sobber" is the worst kind.
 They just sob and sob and sob and it's really hard to move on to your next judging.

-Koichi's crimes will be judged in the Supreme Court.
+Surely his crime will be judged by the Supreme Court.

-It came out that the man is a murderer, but the statute of limitations already ran out, so no one is legally able to place judgment on him.
+It finally came out that the man is a murderer, but the statute of limitations has run out, so no one can legally try him.